tayllan/awesome-algorithms/README.md

 *The most highly regarded books to learn algorithms*

 ### Algorithms and Data structures
+* [Advanced Algorithms and Data Structures in Action](https://www.manning.com/books/algorithms-and-data-structures-in-action) - A different and a great way to introduce algorithms and data structures that can be used at work.
 * [Algorithm Design](https://www.pearsonhighered.com/program/Kleinberg-Algorithm-Design/PGM319216.html) - Pretty straight-forward.
 * [Algorithms](http://algs4.cs.princeton.edu/home/) - Problems explained with Java, OO good practices, visualizations, and free online resources.
 * [Algorithms and Data Structures for Massive Datasets](https://www.manning.com/books/algorithms-and-data-structures-for-massive-datasets) - Teaches you to take advantage of data processing and analytics techniques specifically designed for large distributed datasets.